Dave-team/Knowledge-base/Business principles.md

         - Focus on the most impactful parts of the problem
         - Map categories of the solution
         - Brainstrom / generate ideas to improve in those categories

+**Peter Drucker decision making process**
+- Ask: "Is this a generic situation or an exception?"
+If generic/more often occuring, answer through a rule / principles.
+If exception, handle it as it comes
+- Clear specifications as to what the decision has to accomplish.
+What are the objectives the decision has to reach?
+What are the minimum goals it has to attain?
+What are the conditions it has to satisfy?
+A decision needs to be adequate to its purpose.
+- Convert into action
+  - Who has to know of this decision?
+  - What action has to be taken?
+  - Who is to take it?
+  - And what does the action have to be so that the people who have to do it can do it?
+- Finally, a feedback has to be built into the decision to provide a continual testing, against actual events, of the expectations that underlie the decision.

 ## Other
 - Make sure to connect to the right people.
 Account manager instead of support when things need doing